-The response will be #FWSWITCH: <image\number>,n where <image\number> is as described above.
+The response will be #FWSWITCH: <image_number>,n

+where <image_number> is as described above.

-Note than normally different SIM cards will be required for operation under the different carrier versions.
+Note that normally different SIM cards will be required for operation under the different carrier versions.
 More information can be found in the Telit Single SKU AT Command Application Note.